jenstem/Breathe/README.md

 WHEN I view current air quality index for that city\
 THEN I am presented with the city name, the air quality index, a map of the city, and a colored icon representating where on the air quality scale the city falls\
 WHEN I click on a city in the search history\
-THEN I am again presented with current air quality index for that city
+THEN I am again presented with current air quality index for that city\
+WHEN I type in the same city into search a second time\
+THEN I can see that the city is not added to the search history a second time

 ## Screenshots: